alco/benchfella/README.md

 Benchfella
 ==========

-Benchmark tool for Elixir.
+The benchmarking tool for Elixir.

-The ability to draw pretty graphs is still a few commits away...

 ## Usage